 Soft Plastics Musky Lures

 Beginners buying musky lures need to have a couple of big rubber baits.
 These lures are versatile.
 You can retrieve them fast or slow with jerks, pauses, or a steady retrieve.
 Changes in a retrieve cause fish to strike a musky is no different.
-A musky hits on the figure eight because the lure’s retrieve has changed.
+A musky hit on figure eights because the lure’s retrieve has changed.
 This triggers a response in the musky.
 The fish thinks the prey is trying to evade.

 Medussas are another good soft lure for musky fishing.
 They come in 8, 12, and 15-inch lengths.
 The Medussas are larger and weigh more so a heavy rod is needed.
 Always check the weight on a lure before buying.
 The rod needs enough backbone to handle the lure.

 Jerk Baits for Musky

 Although intended to be used by jerking and pausing.
 These lures are also trolled or reeled in with steady retrieves except a Suick.
 They allow a lot of options in the presentations.
 They range in size from 5 – 10 inches although some are bigger.
 If casting, go with a smaller size and for trolling any size.
 A 5-7 inch lure does catch more fish.
 While a 12-inch lure is for the big ones.